socal-ucr/socal-ucr.github.io/home.md

 ---
 # Training Big Sparse Recommendation Models on Commodity Servers

-Recommendation models are an important class of Machine Learning (ML) algorithms that offer a targeted user experience for a variety of web-services.
 Deep learning based recommendation models are one of the larget DNN workload with several TeraBytes in size and trillions of parameters.
-Training such big sparse recommendation models on low end GPUs is a big problem.
+Training such big sparse recommendation models on low end GPUs is an open problem.
 Given the limited capacity of GPU HBM, number of GPU’s scale with embedding table size.
 Other option is to use commodity servers with limited number of GPU’s where embedding tables are placed on CPU main memory.
 But placing embedding table on CPU main memory faces system bottlenecks and slows down the overall training process.

 ## Goal